vmware-tanzu/community-edition/addons/packages/kpack-dependencies/0.0.9/README.md

 ## Configuration and Usage

-After installing kpack dependencies dependencies do not need to be manually installed, and you can immediately create source-to-image builds.
+After installing the kpack dependencies package, ClusterStores, ClusterStacks, and ClusterBuilders do not need to be manually installed, and you can immediately create source-to-image builds.

 * [Creating an image using kp](#creating-an-image-using-kp-cli)
 * [Creating an image using kubectl](#creating-an-image-using-kubectl)